La La Land (2017) Review

 La La Land is a magical and wondrous film, which pays tribute to classic Hollywood.
 Even in many years to come it will be idolised, and esteemed by both audiences and filmmakers.
 It will most certainly inspire generations of film lovers too.
 Damien Chazelle has put his stamp on history with this endeavour.
 I am a huge fan of his and I was anticipating La La Land for so long now, and it completely surpassed my expectations.
 The love I felt for the first teaser trailer which can be found here, was replicated when I watched the film, but to a much greater extent.

-I had said it back in the summer of 2016 and I will say it again, this film deserves all the award nominations, and personally I believe that it should walk away with at least 11 Academy Awards.
+I had said it back in the summer of 2016 and I will say it again, this film deserves all the award nominations.
 I could not be happier for Damien Chazelle, and his team for all the success they have achieved through this film.
 The passion, which they all have for this film, can be clearly seen.
 I laughed and cried watching La La Land, and left the cinema feeling so uplifted and inspired.
 La La Land needs to be seen by all, I really don’t even think i have the words to give it justice.
 (Please excuse the fangirling over Damien Chazelle, i can’t help myself sometimes)

 5/5 and beyond!